jasonleow/visualaid/src/pages/contact.md

     weight: 6
 template: contact
 ---
+We'd like to hear from you!

-Hi there!
-Please fill the contact form below if you have any questions or feedback.
-Or find us on [Facebook](https://www.facebook.com/VisualAidSG) or [Telegram](https://t.me/visualaid).
+Contact us below if you have any questions or feedback on how to make the experience of using our translation cards better for you.

+We're also working on expanding our collection of cards so if you have phrases or languages you'd like us to add, drop us a message!

+Alternatively, you may find us on [Facebook](https://www.facebook.com/VisualAidSG) or [Telegram](https://t.me/visualaid).